Walking Safaris

 A combination of both is certainly possible and recommended.
 Or even better still, slurp some coffee at the sunrise campfire and head out on an extended walking safari tracking and stalking Big Game along the way.
 A picnic back-packed brunch is the standard operating procedure before returning to base for a hearty meal and some hammock-time.

 It’s also possible to arrange a dedicated walking safari, based on a selection of base camp styles, should you be interested in pushing on further and deeper.
-It’s more about depth than distance out there, and walks are not considered ‘hikes’ in the true sense; they are easy-paced affairs.
+While some might consider them hiking safaris, our walks are not considered ‘hikes’ in the true sense; they are easy-paced affairs.
+For those who crave an authentic experience, consider our African camping safari in Ruaha.

 It may also be possible to access these wildlands by traditional dugout canoes.
 For example in the Okavango Delta in Botswana where dugouts are the most effective mode to explore remote islands and back-waters.
 These are ultra-secluded wilderness experiences – the pure form of safari travel if you like.